DXNL/DevOps/24Coms Accelerate Release Management Process/24Coms DevOps culture evidence.md

 ![alt tag](Images/6.png)
+*figure 3: arm template for the service farbric  cluster*

 > Before deploying an ARM template, check the Core quota of the subscription.
 In case there are not enough cores available the error message notifying this might not be instantly visible and this could lead to confusion.